 Holders of ADSs do not have the same rights as our registered shareholders.
-As a holder of the ADSs, you will not have any direct right to attend general meetings of our shareholders or to cast any votes at such meetings.
+As a holder of the ADSs, you will not have any direct right to attend general meetings of our shareholders, cast any votes at such meetings or otherwise exercise the rights of registered shareholders set out in our articles of association or in Irish law.
 You will only be able to exercise the voting rights which attach to the Class A ordinary shares underlying the ADSs indirectly by giving voting instructions to the depositary in accordance with the provisions of the deposit agreement.
 Under the deposit agreement with the depositary, you may vote only by giving voting instructions to the depositary, as the registered holder of the Class A ordinary shares underlying the ADSs.
-If we ask for your instructions, then upon receipt of your voting instructions, the depositary will try to vote the underlying Class A ordinary shares underlying the ADSs.
-If we ask for your instructions, the depositary may still vote in accordance with instructions you give, but it is not required to do so.
-You will not be able to directly exercise any right to vote with respect to the underlying Class A ordinary shares underlying the ADSs and become the registered holder of such shares prior to the record date for the general meeting.
-When a general meeting is convened, you may not receive sufficient advance notice of the meeting and to vote directly with respect to any specific matter or resolution to be considered and voted upon at the general meeting.
-Where any matter is to be put to a vote at a general meeting, upon our instruction, the depositary will notify you of the upcoming vote and deliver our voting instructions.
-In addition, the depositary and its agents are not responsible for failing to carry out your voting instructions.
-This means that you may not be able to exercise your right to direct how the shares underlying the ADSs are voted and you may have no legal receives your right to direct how the shares underlying the ADSs in accordance with your instructions.
-In addition, the depositary and its agents are not responsible for failing to carry out your woting
+If the depositary to ask for your instructions, the upon receipt of such voting instructions, the well not instruct the depositary to ask for your instructions, the depositary may still vote in accordance with instructions you give, but it is not required to do so.
+You will not be able to directly exercise any right to vote with respect to the underlying Class A ordinary shares unless you withdraw the shares underlying your ADSs and become the registered holder of such shares prior to the record date for such general meeting is convened, you may not receive sufficient advance notice of the meeting to enable you to withdraw the shares underlying the ADSs and become the registered holder of such shares prior to the record date for such general meeting to allow you to attend the general meeting and to vote directly with respect to any specific matter or resolution to be considered and voted upon at the general meeting.
+Where any matter is to be put to a vote at a general meeting, upon our instruction, the depositary will notify you of the upcoming vote and deliver our voting materials to you.
+We cannot assure you that you will receive the voting materials in time to ensure you can direct the depositary to vote the Class A ordinary shares underlying your ADSs in accorda